 In some cases, you may actually want dwell time to be as low as possible.
 An example of this would be Starbucks Pickup.
-These spaces are designed for high turnover of orders by offering a quick buying experience.
-The longer a customer is in the space the more likely there is to be an issue with queues, orders backing up and/or a negative customer experience.
+These spaces are designed for a high turnover of orders by offering a quick buying experience.
+The longer a customer is in the space the more likely there is to be an issue with queues, orders backing up, and/or a negative customer experience.

 It’s therefore important that you look at what you are trying to achieve with each sales channel to determine whether you want the dwell time to be high or low.
 It may even vary from store to store if you have different models or offerings across your portfolio.

 • Walk through your store or website with fresh eyes.
 Is it easy to understand where to go to find things?
 Are there any barriers that you can remove or improve?
 Is it a nice experience?